jingwora/jingwora.github.io/KM/Notes/Bioinformatics/03 Data.md

 ## Squence Data
 - 3 major types of data
 1. Sequence data - FASTA, FASTQ
-2. Alignment data - SAM, BAM
+2. Alignment data - SAM, BAM, CRAM
 3. Genome feature data - BED, Wiggle, GTF, GFF

-#### FASTQ file
+#### FASTA file
-- A FASTQ file is a text file that contains the sequence data from the clusters that pass filter on a flow cell.
+- A FASTA file  is a text-based format for representing either nucleotide sequences or amino acid (protein) sequences.
 - FASTQ – FASTA with quality
 - Each entry in a FASTQ files consists of 4 lines:
   1. A sequence identifier with information about the sequencing run and the cluster.
 The exact contents of this line vary by based on the BCL to FASTQ conversion software used.